 Belarussians protest tax on 'parasites' despite concessions

+People shout slogans during a protest against increased tariffs for communal services and new taxes, including the tax for those who are not in full-time employment, in the town of Bobruisk, Belarus March 12, 2017.
+The placards read, 'No to decree, yes to work!' , 'Together we are a force!'
 Thousands took to the streets in Belarus over the weekend to protest against a tax on those deemed to be doing too little work, despite government concessions after a first wave of demonstrations.
-Popularly known as the "tax on social parasites" it slaps a levy of $250 on those who work less than 183 days per year.

 Start the conversation, or Read more at Reuters.